Sweat (2020 film)

 Sweat is a 2020 drama film written and directed by Magnus von Horn.
 It stars Magdalena Kolesnik, Julian Swiezewski, Aleksandra Konieczna and Zbigniew Zamachowski.

 Synopsis

-Sylvia Zajac, a fitness motivator influencer surrounded by admirers and loyal employees, searches for true intimacy.
+Sylwia Zając, a fitness motivator influencer surrounded by admirers and loyal employees, searches for true intimacy.

 Cast

 Release

 The film was set to have its world premiere at the Cannes Film Festival in May 2020, but the festival was cancelled due to the COVID-19 pandemic.
 In July 2020, it was announced Gutek Film, TriArt and Mubi had acquired distribution rights to the film in Poland, Sweden and the United States, respectively.
 Sweat was released in Sweden on 12 March 2021 and in Poland on 18 June 2021.